Diffusion Path Samplers via Sequential Monte Carlo: Experiments

-We find DPSMC has speed-ups of several orders of magnitude compared to other samplers while achieving better if not minimal deterioration in sample quality.
-In the modern age of GPUs and parallel computing, inference at scale is primarily achieved through distributing work horizontally, i.e. across a cluster of devices, and has significantly rewarded methods that can leverage this \citep{vaswani2017attention, chen2023acceleratinglargelanguagemodel}.
+We find DPSMC has speed-ups of several orders of magnitude compared to other samplers while achieving comparable if not better sample quality.
+In the modern age of GPUs and parallel computing, inference at scale is primarily achieved by distributing work horizontally and has significantly rewarded methods that can leverage this \citep{vaswani2017attention, chen2023acceleratinglargelanguagemodel}.
 We argue that a sampler's \textit{ability to batch energy evaluations} is hence an increasingly important design axis.
-In essence, methods that can exploit this batching for estimating better transport paths can achieve better wall-clock times and sample quality, even if they use more energy evaluations.
-DPSMC achieves this by largely remaining non-equilibrium in all its components.
-Methods relying on MCMC, however, require sufficient equilibration, e.g. for intricate targets such as those in Figure \ref{fig:mala_steps_comparison}.
+In essence, methods that can exploit this batching for estimating better transport paths can achieve better wall-clock times and sample quality.